oktadev/okta-kafka-microservices-example/README.md

 ### Run with Docker Compose

-Create an `docker-compose\.env` file with the following content:
+Create an `docker-compose/.env` file with the following content:

 ```
 OIDC_CLIENT_ID={yourClientId}